Should you sell backlinks/external links on your blog/website?

 Here is what you will find in this short post:

-Backlinks are just hyperlinks of websites present on other websites.
+Backlinks are just hyperlinks to websites present on other websites.
 They can be placed anywhere on the website.

 Purpose

 For SEO purposes, backlinks usually act as a vote of confidence for your website.
-If a website is linking to you, they are essentially telling search engines that the linked page is valuable and useful.
+If a website links to you, it essentially tells search engines that the linked page is valuable and useful.

 There can be several purposes for getting/creating a backlink.

-• A business may build backlinks to make their website more discoverable for search engines and users.
+- A business may build backlinks to make its website more discoverable for search engines and users.

-Good quality backlinks help websites, and their pages rank higher on SERPs.
-Mostly everyone who is a SEO, or a digital marketing agency recommends getting backlinks for increasing a website’s organic traffic.
+Good-quality backlinks help websites and their pages rank higher on SERPs.
+Almost everyone who is an SEO or a digital marketing agency recommends getting backlinks to increase a website’s organic traffic.

 Methods

-For the purpose of this article, we are going to talk about the third method.
+For this article, we are going to talk about the third method.

-It may be routine practice of freelance SEOs, agencies, PR teams or in-house digital marketing teams to create or get backlinks.
-A part of their strategy might include paying some amount to websites for placing backlinks on existing content or new content on other websites.
+It may be routine practice for freelance SEOs, agencies, PR teams, or in-house digital marketing teams to create or get backlinks.
+Part of their strategy might include paying websites a fee for placing backlinks on existing content or new content on other websites.

-In some cases, they may also request these external websites to link to them in exchange for some other value addition (Fresh content, free SEO audit, better relevancy of links then already linked on one, replacement of a broken link or removing errors etc.)
+In some cases, they may also request these external websites to link to them in exchange for some other value addition (Fresh content, free SEO audit, better relevancy of links than already linked on one, replacement of a broken link, removal of errors, etc.).

-But the question is, is it good for the site that is accepting backlinks?
+But the question is, is it suitable for the site to accept backlinks?

 Should they place external links for other websites if they get such a request?